 Founded in 2006, Storebrand Bank is headquartered in Lysaker.
 The commercial bank provides a broad range of retail banking products and services to individuals and corporate customers.
-Storebrand Bank is the 7th largest commercial bank in Norway with a market share of 0.91%.
+Storebrand Bank is the 7th largest of the commercial banks in Norway with a market share of 0.91%.

 With around 2,000 employees, Storebrand is a publicly-traded company listed on the Oslo Stock Exchange.
 As of 2016, the bank’s total assets were US$2.6 billion and operating income was US$28 million.

 Sparebank was formed in 1823 and is headquartered in Trondheim.
-It is the third largest bank in Norway in terms of assets.
+It is the third largest of the banks in Norway in terms of assets.
 It provides banking and financial products and services to individuals and corporate customers.

 The bank employs around 1,100 staff and operates in 55 locations across 45 municipalities in both Trondelag counties, More and Romsdal, and Sogn and Fjordane.
 It is one of the six owners of the SpareBank 1 Alliance.